About this subject

 The principal substantive topics that will be addressed in this subject will include:

-- New and emerging legal tools at the domestic level in jurisdictions like the EU, US, Australia and India to manage trade distortions such as:
+- New and emerging legal tools at the domestic level in jurisdictions like the EU, US, Australia and India to manage perceived geopolitical risks and impacts of globalisation, such as:

 - foreign investment screening;